-Valentine's Day Search Report Shows "Flowers" Get The Love Over All Other Search Terms
+Valentine's Day Report Says "Flowers" Get The Love Over Other Searches

 Searches on Key Valentine's Gifts Surge 50 Percent in February; "Roses" is Most Expensive Keyword, Soaring More than 150 times Right Before Valentine's Day